IrisPham74/IS217_Data_Warehouse_and_OLAP/README.md

 - Budget and Revenue trending by quarter and year.
 - In term of the similar line trending, budget and revenue seem to have the relatively positive correlation.
 - In the 2rd quarter of 2020, both revenue and budget suddenly went down and reached almost the lowest, compared to others.
-- Perhaps those movies have been recently released since 4th quarter of 2023, therefore, the line is stably near to 0.
+- Perhaps those movies have been recently released since 4th quarter of 2023, therefore, the revenue is stably close to 0.
+Meanwhile, some of movies are probably in rumor state or planning, so the budget is pretty low.